 Link Equity/Link Juice

 A search engine ranking factor based on the idea that certain links pass value and authority from one page to another.
-The value passed from the linking page depends on its authority and relevance
+The value passed from the linking page depends on its authority and relevance.

 Metadata is what appears on search engine results pages when a website comes up for certain queries and is made up of meta titles and meta descriptions.
+See more about the best practices to write effective metadata.

 Short snippets of text displayed on search results pages, underneath the result link.
 They provide users with a short description of what the page is about before they click.